fvena/handler-error/README.md

 ## ✨ Features

 - **Custom Error Class**: HandlerError to encapsulate detailed error information, including severity, metadata, and causation.
+- **Flexible Constructor**: Create errors with a message, code, metadata, and cause.
+- **Severity Levels**: Assign severity levels to errors for better handling and logging.

 ## 📦 Installation